narenranjit/the-over-engineered-resume/public/resume.md

 Led cross-functional AI/ML and engineering teams through disruptive LLM shifts in EdTech.
 Launched multiple 0-1 products to secure product-market fit, driving a **15% increase in WAUs** across 2M users.

-- **Set architectural direction and strategy** to accelerate experimentation and reduce time-to-market.
+- Defined **execution strategy** and set **technical direction** across multiple product lines, balancing rapid iteration for new bets with resilience and scale for mature, business-critical systems.
-- Fostered a **customer-centric culture**, with 70% of ICs engaging in at least 1 monthly customer interaction.
+- Fostered a **customer-centric culture**, with 70% of ICs engaging in at least one monthly customer interaction.
 - Scaled iterative hypothesis-driven launch cycles, increasing **AB-tests by 50%** YoY.
 - Revamped leveling framework to clarify career paths, develop EMs, and scale leadership capacity.